Timeline - Macron's rise from unknown adviser to French election favourite

-PARIS Unknown to the wider public until three years ago and still only 39, Emmanuel Macron, a centrist and former investment banker, has built a party machine from scratch and is favourite to win France's presidential election this spring.
+PARIS Unknown to the wider public until three years ago and only 39, Emmanuel Macron, a centrist and former investment banker, has built a party machine from scratch and is favourite to win France's presidential election on Sunday.

 Here's a timeline on his rise to prominence:

-Early 2012 - With Hollande now the Socialist candidate following the disgrace of Dominique Strauss-Kahn the previous year, Macron has his first disagreement with his boss on economic policy, calling his plan to tax top incomes at 75 percent "Cuba without the sun".
+Early 2012 - With Hollande now the Socialist candidate, Macron has his first public disagreement with his boss on economic policy, calling his plan to tax top incomes at 75 percent "Cuba without the sun".

 May 15, 2012 - Macron named deputy secretary general of the Elysee by President Hollande.
-In charge of economic affairs, sherpa at G8, G20 and European summits.
+In charge of economic affairs, Hollande's personal envoy at G8, G20 and European summits.

 He lobbies for more pro-business reforms.

-Dec 31, 2013 - Hollande, elected on a tax, spend and anti-bank platform, makes a pro-business U-turn, announcing what will be a 40 billion euro tax break for companies in his new year's eve address.
+Dec 31, 2013 - Hollande, elected on a tax, spend and anti-bank platform, makes a pro-business U-turn, announcing what will be a 40 billion euro tax break for companies.

 Aug 26, 2014 - Hollande sacks his leftist economy minister Arnaud Montebourg for criticising the U-turn.
 Macron named in his place.

-Feb 17, 2015 - After hours of debates, Macron's flagship labour market deregulation bill is forced through parliament under special government powers by Prime Minister Manuel Valls.
+Feb 17, 2015 - After hours of debate, Macron's flagship labour market deregulation bill is forced through parliament under special government powers by Prime Minister Manuel Valls.

-Aug 28, 2015 - At the annual summer meeting of the employers' group Medef, Macron says the left is wrong to think France can move ahead by working less - an open attack on the 35-hour-week rules held dear by many in the country.
+Aug 28, 2015 - Macron says the left is wrong to think France can move ahead by working less - an open attack on the 35-hour-week rules cherished by many in the country.

 Nov 9, 2015 - Macron makes a high-profile presentation at the finance ministry to showcase the second instalment of his deregulation bill.
 It was named Noé (nouvelles opportunités économiques), and dubbed "Macron 2".

-Nov 13, 2015 - A militant Islamist attack in Paris kills 130 people at the Bataclan concert hall, nearby bars and restaurants, and at a sports stadium on the edge of the capital.
+Nov 13, 2015 - Militant Islamist attacks in Paris kill 130 people at the Bataclan concert hall, nearby bars and restaurants, and at a sports stadium on the edge of the capital.

-Nov 21, 2015 - Macron tells French think-tank Les Gracques that stresses in French society are "partly responsible" for such attacks.
+Nov 21, 2015 - Macron tells French think-tank that stresses in French society are "partly responsible" for such attacks.

-Nov 25, 2015 - Valls slams Macron in public, saying in parliament that no-one should find "social, sociological and cultural excuses" for such attacks.
+Nov 25, 2015 - Valls criticises Macron in public, saying in parliament that no-one should find "social, sociological and cultural excuses" for such attacks.

 Dec 24, 2015 - Macron sends letter to Hollande and Valls pressing them to accelerate reforms to address economic and social issues in the wake of the attacks.
 The letter remains unanswered.